zlavogb/battini-garizio-lee-zlavog-replication-project/README.md

 # Contributing:

 We welcome contributions from everyone.
 Before you get started, please see our [contributor guidelines](./.github/CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
+User agrees that, where applicable, content will not be used to identify or to otherwise infringe the privacy or confidentiality rights of individuals.
+Content is distributed via the Stanford Digital Repository.